Tuff Hedeman’s Touching Tribute to Lane Frost: A Bull Riding Legacy

 "It's something you just don't get over.
 I'll never be over it," Hedeman said.
 "I was better in every way because of him.
 He was pretty much the one that taught me…you're supposed to be nice to people.
 He was gold."

-The touching tribute paid by Hedeman to Frost is a testament to the bond the two shared.
+The touching tribute Hedeman paid to Frost is a testament to the bond the two shared.
 Their friendship, born out of a shared love of bull riding, was cut short by tragedy, but their legacy lives on.
-The movie "8 Seconds" and Tuff's emotional ride in honor of Lane are reminders of the impact that Lane Frost had on the bull riding community and the friendship he shared with Tuff Hedeman.
+The movie 8 Seconds and Tuff's emotional ride in honor of Lane are reminders of the impact Lane Frost had on the bull riding community and his friendship with Tuff Hedeman.

 In addition to his successful career as a bull rider, Tuff Hedeman also worked as a television commentator and producer for the Professional Bull Riders (PBR) organization.
 He was inducted into the PBR Ring of Honor in 2003 and the ProRodeo Hall of Fame in 1997.